 "It was the most incredible display of selfless bravery I ever witnessed," the platoon commander later told a journalist.

-Milton Olive's sacrifice saved his comrades' lives.
-In his death, he has become an inspiration to many of his fellow Chicagoans, who have further commemorated this Medal of Honor winner's life and courage by naming a junior college, a park, and a portion of the McCormick Place Convention Center after the young African-American soldier.
+Olive's sacrifice saved his comrades' lives.
+In his death, he has become an inspiration to many of his fellow Chicagoans, who have further commemorated this Medal of Honor winner's life and courage by naming a junior college, a park and a portion of the McCormick Place Convention Center after the young Black soldier.